marceng23/c-Learning/README.md

 # c-Learning
-learning c++ just putting it on git
+learning c++ just putting it on git, idk tho